101 Cooking For Two

 Do I need to use RoTel?

 No. Rotel is diced tomatoes with green chilies and cilantro.
 It brings some nice flavor to the dish.
-There are spiced versions of Rotel, and I don't suggest them for this recipe.
+There are spiced versions of Rotel, which I don't suggest for this recipe.

-To substitute, use a can of diced tomatoes but drain the liquid.
+Using a can of diced tomatoes as a substitute, drain the liquid.

 Blue ribbon divider used for visual effect